 Tasmanian Community Fund Round 41 Covid-19 focus

-The Tasmanian Community Fund will be calling for small, medium and large applications that support Tasmanians and Tasmanian organisations to recover and rebuild from Covid-19 and across three streams: Support; Connection; and Rebuild.
+The Tasmanian Community Fund will be calling for small, medium and large applications that support Tasmanians and Tasmanian organisations to recover and rebuild from Covid-19 and across three streams: Small, Medium and Large.
 Around $3.5 million is available for allocation across the three streams.
-Applications open 11 July with information including guideline and application forms becoming available on the TCF website by 30 June.
+Around $3.5 million is available for allocation across the three streams.
+Applications for the Small stream close 26 August, Medium stream 30 September and the Large stream 12 August.
 The three streams are listed on the Funding Centre here.

-Many local councils are supporting their community groups through a range of measures including rent payment deferrals and rebates, fee waiver of some services, adapting grant funding rounds to suit current needs, paying outstanding invoices in shorter turnaround periods, etc. Contact your local council to find out what support may be available.
-Below are examples of what some local councils are doing.
+Note: Many local councils are supporting their community groups through a range of measures including rent payment deferrals and rebates, fee waiver of some services, adapting grant funding rounds to suit current needs, paying outstanding invoices in shorter turnaround periods, etc. Contact your local council to find out what support may be available.

 COVID SAFE Active Clubs Kickstart